halcyonnouveau/makiatto/README.md

 5. **Configure your domain nameservers**

-   Set up your domain to use Makiatto's custom nameservers for GeoDNS routing:
+   Set up your domain to use Makiatto's custom nameservers for GeoDNS routing.
+Follow the guide to add glue records and configure your domain registrar.

    ```bash
    makiatto-cli dns nameserver-setup
    ```

-   Follow the guide to add glue records and configure your domain registrar.

 Your content is now distributed globally with automatic geolocation DNS routing!